 These easy Kofta Ground Beef Bowls take inspiration from Greek and Middle Eastern cuisine with seasoned ground beef, creamy tzatziki, and a bright and fresh tomato cucumber salad all served as a tasty rice bowl.
 Easy to make, packed with protein and veggies, and better than takeout.

 My husband and I have a standing weekly tradition of ordering out from our favorite local Mediterranean restaurant, but it always gets me thinking about recreating these meals at home.

 While he gets the chicken shawarma every single time, I love to try out different things but probably order the Beef Kofta Kebab more than anything else.
 I just love the intensely spiced meat covered with creamy tzatziki and served with a fresh Israeli salad.

-One more thing I love about these kofta bowls is that they are great for meal prep since everything can be prepped in packed away for lunch.
+One more thing I love about these kofta bowls is that they are great for meal prep since everything can be prepped in advance and packed for lunch.